SabreTools/MPF/CHANGELIST.md

 - Update Redumper to build 416
 - Fix trimming of header output
 - Use fake filename for Redumper DAT
+- Ensure that the full base path is being used

 ### 3.2.2 (2024-09-24)